 Facet disease prevention

 Facet disease prevention can help you avoid the debilitating pain of this degenerative condition.
-The lifestyle changes that play a role in prevention can also have a positive effect on your overall health and longevity.
-Whether you are at risk for the development of facet disease or have already been diagnosed and are looking to slow its progress, learning about these preventative measures can give you a much better chance of getting back to a healthy, active lifestyle.
+The lifestyle changes that play a role in prevention can also have a positive effect on your overall health.
+Whether you are at risk for the development of facet disease or have already been diagnosed and are looking to slow its progress, learning about these preventive measures through the following article can give you a much better chance of getting back to a healthy and active lifestyle.

 The anatomy of facet disease

-Symptoms of facet disease include pain, throbbing and spontaneous joint lockage.
+Symptoms of facet disease include pain associated with bending, lifting or twisting as well as sitting at the computer for prolonged periods of time.
 Bone spurs can also develop as a natural stabilizing response to friction.
-These growths can put pressure on the spinal cord or a nerve root.
-This can lead to additional symptoms of pain, tingling, numbness and weakness that travels the length of the affected nerve.
+These growths can put pressure on the spinal cord or a nerve root, leading to additional symptoms of pain in the neck or back, throbbing, spontaneous joint lockage, tingling, numbness and weakness that travels the length of the affected nerve.

 Simple steps for facet disease prevention

 One of the biggest things you can do to prevent the onset or worsening of facet disease is to avoid a sedentary lifestyle.
 Immobility causes reduced circulation and muscle mass while at the same time the increase in weight puts pressure on the spine.
 Inactivity can also cause joint stiffness and decreased flexibility.
 To avoid all of these risks, it’s important that you: